aurovilleresearchplatform/aurovilleresearchplatform.github.io/about.md

 **Ravi Murugesan**

-I have experience using open source software in the development sector and when I joined the Research Platform team I helped to identify a suitable application for AuroRepo.
-Administering this website is my main responsibility in the team.
+I have experience using open source software in the development sector and when I joined the Research Platform team I helped to identify a suitable application for AuroRepo, which I have been maintaining since then.
 I also help with the online learning initiative of the Auroville Earth Institute.

 ---
 [Return to the homepage]({{ site.baseurl }}/)